thothix/guayadeque/README.md

 Guayadeque is a lightweight and easy-to-use music player and music collection organizer that can easily manage large music collections and supports smart playlists.
-In the technical side, it's written in C++, uses the wxWidget toolkit and the Gstreamer media framework.
+In the technical side, it's written in C++, uses the wxWidgets toolkit and the GStreamer media framework.

 Tiago T Barrionuevo [<thothix@protonmail.com>](mailto:thothix@protonmail.com)
 see [LICENSE](LICENSE)